austinjalexander/austinjalexander.github.io/about.md

 permalink: /about/
 ---

-This blog is for relatively random tech interests that pass my way.
+This blog is for relatively random tech bits that pass my way.